Bodega MalvajioRoble

 Original food and wine pairings with Roble

-The Roble of Bodega Malvajio matches generally quite well with dishes of beef, pasta or veal such as recipes of beef tongue with pickle sauce, pasta with ham or pork cheeks with cider and honey.
+The Roble of Bodega Malvajio matches generally quite well with dishes of beef, pasta or veal such as recipes of beef tongue with pickle sauce, my lasagna bolognese (without béchamel sauce) or veal paupiettes with onions and tomatoes.

 Details and technical informations about Bodega Malvajio's Roble.